 Do employers have to publish an explanation of their gender pay gap figures?

-No, there is no obligation under the draft Equality Act 2010 (Gender Pay Gap Information) Regulations 2016 on employers to publish an explanation of their gender pay gap figures.
-Employers will be required to publish figures showing their gender pay gap and gender bonus gap; the proportion of male and female employees who received bonus pay; and the proportion of male and female employees in each quartile of their pay distribution.
+No, there is no obligation under the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017 (SI 2017/172) on employers to publish an explanation of their gender pay gap figures.
+Employers are required to publish figures showing their gender pay gap and gender bonus gap; the proportion of male and female employees who received bonus pay; and the proportion of male and female employees in each quartile of their pay distribution.

 All employers should consider the potential damage to their reputation, especially among potential future employees, of failing to put the data in context or to provide an explanation.
 For example, where an organisation can explain that its gender pay gap is narrower than that generally seen in the wider economy, and/or within its industry, this could enhance the organisation in the eyes of both job applicants and existing employees.